tiagomapmarques/js-boilerplate/STANDARDS.md

 All other linting rules from `airbnb-base` must be followed as it is the chosen standard for this project.

-Disabling rules on `eslint` or `styleint` should only be done in cases where there is no other feasible option.
+Disabling rules on `eslint` or `stylelint` should only be done in cases where there is no other feasible option.
 When disabling a rule, disable it only for the next line of code with `eslint-disable-next-line` for 3 main reasons:
   - it is a failsafe to not have a rule disabled on the entire project due to